Andeyn/KinectAvatar/README.md

 # KinectAvatar
 112 Term Project
+To access the code, go into the "TP" folder.

 This game is called "The Last Airbender: Kinect ShowDown".
 This is essentially a “Streetfighter” fighting game of The Last Airbender that the user can play/control the character with the their hand motions through the Kinect against an AI.